 A primary care doctor can help people with most healthcare needs.
 However, an insurance company may ask for a written referral from a doctor when a person needs specialist care.

-This article discusses Medicare referrals, including the parts of Medicare that a person may need a referral to access and how they can get a referral.
+This article discusses Medicare referrals, including which parts of Medicare may require a referral to access specialist care and how a person can get a referral.
 It also looks at how referrals work with Medigap.

 Image credit: Reza Estakhrian/Getty Images